SeProprioDev/pocketbase-docker/pocketbase-helm/README.md

 ## Upgrading

+### From 0.5.X (pocketbase v0.8.X) to 0.6.x (pocketbase v0.9.X)

+No upgrade is required, be sure to upgrade from From v0.7.X to v0.8.X first!

-### From v.0.7.X to v.0.8.X
+### From 0.4.X (pocketbase v0.7.X) to 0.5.x (pocketbase v0.8.X)

-The upgrade is managed by the helm chart,
+The upgrade is managed by the helm chart.